gabefoley/coderquiz_example/README.md

 Live demo is at  <http://bioinf.scmb.uq.edu.au:81/coderquiz/>

-Sign in with the u / password
+Sign in with the student number / password

-u: lookand
+student no: 12341234
-p: see44
+p: lookandsee44

-And try out the example quiz, and how results can be displayed.
+And try out the example quiz, and see how results can be displayed.